FAQs

 I want to build a multiplex, now what?

 If your property is zoned for a multiplex, now you need to decide on what you want.
 Are you looking to develop and sell the whole lot, build and sell some of the units and live in one?
 Or maybe you have a great home, and have enough room to build a separate building as rental suites, or it is a rental property and you want to build new rental units.
 These are the questions you need to answer prior to starting.
 Once you have decided on direction, your project will require oversight or a consultant.
 A projects‘ success requires reliable financing, coordinated and intuitive design/permitting oversight and a reliable contractor.
 With that in mind, you will need to be realistic with your own available time and ability.
-Will you manage the complete projects, require only specific services or will be more hands off, or somewhere in between.
+Will you manage the complete project?
+Require only specific services?
+Will you be more hands off, or somewhere in between?
 We don’t need to be your final choice to have the conversation that helps you decide what best suits you.

-What would it look like with a developer be involved in a co-development?
+What would it look like if a developer were involved in a co-development?

 A developer would accept a portion of the projects cost and risks, and as such would equally expect to share in that portion of profits.
 An arrangement could include a corporate partnership and/or the developer being on title.
 Each developer will have specific requirements, and a property owner should always obtain legal council.